cSubhradipta/Documentation/graph_task_prerequisite.md

 Then we will push all the elements (tasks) with indegree zero into a queue.

 Now, traverse the queue and decrement the indegree of the other elements whose prerequisite is the particular task and count the number of elements having zero  indegree.
 Once indegree becomes zero, push it into the queue.

-Pop the element
+Pop the element.

 Perform the above step until queue becomes empty.

 Check if count is equal to number of tasks or not.
 If so, return true, else return false.